rancher/rancher-docs/shared-files/_glossary.md

         Downstream cluster
     </dt>
     <dd>
         An alternative name for a Kubernetes cluster that is managed by a Rancher server.
-A Rancher server is the cluster that hosts Rancher.
     </dd>
     <p>
         <b>Synonyms:</b> <i>Managed cluster</i>